 What makes uplift modelling so important today?

-Customers have more choice about where they get their information, whose advice they will and won’t listen to, and who they will heed.
+Customers have more choices about where they get their information, whose advice they will and won’t listen to, and who they will heed.
 Over-messaging today is therefore filled with far more risk.
 Dollars spent wastefully today can create issues down the road: even if they do not cause a loss of a customer, they can hurt the customer relationship by weakening the lines of communication.

 Experts from Booz & Company (now PwC) once wrote, “Customer-centric companies understand not only what the customer values, but also the value the customer represents to their bottom line.
-They align their operating models behind a carefully defined and quantified customer segmentation strategy and tailor business streams— product development, demand generation, production and scheduling, supply chain, customer care, etc.—to delivering the greatest value to the best customers for the least cost.
+They align their operating models behind a carefully defined and quantified customer segmentation strategy and tailor business streams— product development, demand generation, production and scheduling, supply chain, customer care, etc.—to deliver the greatest value to the best customers for the least cost.

 Today’s retailers operate in a much more complex environment than even a decade ago, with the need to reinvent themselves to appeal to a fickle customer audience.
 Many retail organisations run multiple store brands, employing different merchandising strategies in each brand.
 Yet the same customer might shop across one organisation’s brands, from the high-end speciality store to the mass-market department store.
-Technologically savvy retailers can recognise that individual customer, no matter where they shop, and employ offer optimisation to elicit purchases at both retail outlets.
+Technologically savvy retailers can recognise that individual customer, no matter where they shop and employ offer optimisation to elicit purchases at both retail outlets.

 Uplift modelling is a customer-centric solution that helps businesses gain focus on the communications targets that really matter.
 With the right uplift model and a valid control group, organizations can achieve results over and above current approaches.
 Many retailers, for example, could be saving money and improving performance on cross-sell, upsell and loyalty campaigns running right now—simply by doing a better job of targeting specific customers who are “Persuadable” for incremental sales.